-Q: Is Photodynamic Therapy for acne safe during pregnancy?
+Q: Is photodynamic therapy for acne safe during pregnancy?

-Schedule a Laser Treatment Consultation in Washington, DC Today
+Schedule a Laser Treatment Consultation Today!

-Since Dr. Isaac owns numerous lasers and devices to treat all skin types and numerous concerns, schedule a Laser Treatment Consultation at MI Skin Dermatology in Washington, DC, to find out which laser is best to treat your concerns.
+Since Dr. Isaac owns numerous lasers and devices to treat all skin types and numerous concerns, schedule a laser treatment consultation at MI Skin Dermatology in Washington, D.C., to find out which laser is best to treat your concerns.
 For more information on the best laser treatments call Dr. Melda Isaac at (202) 393-7546 today!